 Statement on Teaching, Learning and Assessment

 This is a lecture-based module supported by tutorials.
-Students will sit a class test in week ten to evaluate their knowledge of world trade and the process of exporting.
+Students will sit an exam to evaluate their knowledge of world trade and the process of exporting.
 In addition, students must prepare a business plan for exporting a good, or service, of their choice.

 Teaching and Learning Work Loads